nhsconnect/FHIR-CDS/pages/explore/api_composition.md

 Used to represent represent a human-readable summary of the triage journey for a patient.

 This will be carried in a [Composition](http://hl7.org/fhir/stu3/composition.html).
-Note that the actual history is collected in a Bundle, of which the composition is the first element.
 The composition associated with an encounter is linked through the `Composition.encounter`.
 The Encounter resource does not contain a reference to the composition.
 There may be more than one Composition per Encounter, for example, where a CDS is managing multiple ServiceDefinition interactions with the EMS for the same patient at the same time.

-The resources presented in the Composition (e.g. Questionnaire, QuestionnaireResponse, ReferralRequest, CarePlan, assertions) will follow the CDS API exactly, so are not re-presented here

 Detailed implementation guidance for an `Composition` resource in the CDS context is given below:

 <table style="min-width:100%;width:100%">
 <tr>